Ventajou/Nitrate/README.md

 Nitrate is a set of scripts aimed at making your life easier when developing with the Orchard CMS.

+Features
+---

+* Commit only your code to source control.
+* Easily build and keep a consistent environment across a team.
+* Automatically configure IIS and SQL Server.
+* Easy database backup and restore (useful to test migrations or 3rd party modules).
+* Git style commands work from anywhere in your environment path.
+* Synchronize your site with FTP (experimental)
+* Anything you contribute!

 Requirements
 ---